How to Test Your VPN Encryption and Security Levels in 2024

 2. Use the internet for streaming, accessing blocked websites, or downloading torrents.

-3. Now block the VPN app using a firewall but don’t stop your online activity.
-It means to turn off your internet connection for five seconds and then turn it on.
+3. Now block the VPN app using a firewall, but don’t stop your online activity.
+This means turning off your internet connection for five seconds and then turning it on.

 4. During this, keep an eye on your VPN app.
-Reload your web pages and check if your internet is working or not.
+Reload your web pages and check if your internet is working.

 Once you’ve tested your VPN with leaks, it’s time to look at some steps to fix them.
 This section of the article discusses the solutions for resolving various VPN leaks.
 So, let’s begin with this.